Safeguard the Children (SGTC)

 2) Current VIRTUS® Training Certificate / VIRTUS® Re-Certification Training Certificate

-Note: Every HFS volunteer (parent, grandparent, family member 18+, caregiver etc.) must have submitted the above mentioned requirements to both Holy Family School AND Holy Family Church prior to signing up to volunteer for supervising children in any capacity such as driving students to a field trip, serving hot lunch, attending overnight trips, coaching, scouting, supervising students in the drama program or any parish program where an individual will be volunteering with or around children.
+Note: Every HFS volunteer (parent, step-parent, grandparent, legal guardian, family member 18+, caregiver etc.) must have submitted the above mentioned requirements to both Holy Family School AND Holy Family Church prior to signing up to volunteer for supervising children in any capacity such as driving students to a field trip, serving hot lunch, attending overnight trips, coaching, scouting, supervising students in the drama program or any parish program where an individual will be volunteering with or around children.

 To find a class and register please go to VIRTUS Registration – Click on Los Angeles Archdiocese, San Gabriel Region for classes closest to Holy Family.